-The final day featured a plenary session chaired by Dr Ankur Barua of Cambridge University in which five scholar-sadhus from India, America and England – including modern-day ‘bhashyakar’ Sadhu Bhadreshdas (PhD, DLitt, Mahamahopadhyaya) – presented papers on principles and practices within the Swaminarayan Hindu tradition conducive to global peace.
+The final day featured a plenary session chaired by Dr Ankur Barua of Cambridge University in which five scholar-sadhus from India, America and England – including modern-day ‘bhashyakar’ Bhadreshdas Swami (PhD, DLitt, Mahamahopadhyaya) – presented papers on principles and practices within the Swaminarayan Hindu tradition conducive to global peace.
 This session was especially well received, as Dr Black remarked: “I wanted to acknowledge how thoroughly impressed I was by our panel this morning.
 It’s rare to see such a wonderful example of five individuals who were drawing both from their spiritual experience as well as their very rigorous scholarly training.”

 Parallel panels on the previous days covered such topics as religious identity, cultural harmony, epistemology, ethics, social philosophy, metaphysics, and Indo-Greek thought.

 Dr Ramesh Chandra Sinha, Secretary for the All-India Philosophy Association, praised the arrangements and warm hospitality of the hosts, calling the conference “a gift from Pramukh Swami Maharaj”.